• Skip to primary navigation

 Notes

-• This recipe can also be made as a single bundt cake in a 5 cup bundt pan and bake for 20-30 minutes.
-Or double to recipe ingredients to bake in a 10 cup bundt pan and bake for 40-45 minutes.
+• This recipe can also be made as a single bundt cake in a 5 cup bundt pan and bake for 25-35 minutes, until baked through.
+Or double to recipe ingredients to bake in a 10 cup bundt pan and bake for 40-45 minutes, until baked through.

 • Add floral and fruit decorations just before serving.